Pre-Purchase Consultation

 Cost-benefit analysis: comparing 2 different configurations for a 4-story brownstone

-Our pre-design consultation typically involves 3 steps:
+Our buyer’s consultation typically involves 3 steps:

-A. Initial Communication and Client Needs Assessment
+A. Initial Communication & Client Needs Assessment

-B. Site walk-through and Property Assessment
+B. Site walk-through & Architectural Assessment

 C. Post-visit follow-up and project roadmap